 During critical incidents, emergencies, or dangerous situation, University Communications will work with the Critical Incident Management Team and each organizational unit, as necessary, to gather accurate and substantial information regarding the situation and details of the University's response.
-The University's Public Information Officer (PIO), working with city and county public information officers as appropriate, will provide information to the public on progress toward resolution, utilizing one or several of the following methods: radio, television, newspaper, social media, and Web sites.
+The University's public information officer, working with city and county public information officers as appropriate, will provide information to the public on progress toward resolution, utilizing one or several of the following methods: radio, television, newspaper, social media, and Web sites.

 The University, at its discretion and if allowed by the outside notifying agency, may release information concerning an emergency or dangerous situation occurring off of University Grounds if it poses an immediate threat to the health or safety of faculty, staff, and/or students off of University Grounds.
-Note that UVA has no way of compelling the release of information by another agency, organization or jurisdiction, nor can UVA determine the time period in which that agency may provide information to UVA.
-If the scope of an emergency is large and the duration is sustained over a long period of time, UVA may need assistance from a contracted agency to manage calls related to the emergency.
-This will be to open a call center to support crisis communications.